 SAGE Studies in International Sociology

-Sage Studies in International Sociology Books is part of ISA’s well-established SSIS series, started in 1974.
-It encourages debates of international significance and charts out future trends of sociological importance.
+The ISA’s series SAGE Studies in International Sociology (SSIS), founded in 1974, encourages debates of international significance and maps out future trends of sociological importance.

-SSIS books identify new areas of scholarship organising the discipline internationally and having global consequences.
+The SSIS series identifies new areas of scholarship informing the discipline internationally which have global consequences.
 They include three kinds of publications:

 - Proceedings of ISA World Congresses, ISA Forums, meetings of the Research Committees and of the National Association Liaison Committee